 - Deluxe Indoor Single Swing Package-Child is an indoor swing that offers the same fun as the outdoor versions.
 Houston gets warm in the summertime and kids with special needs may be more sensitive to the effects of extreme heat.
 Indoor versions of outdoor toys, such as indoor swings, keep kids entertained during hot summer afternoons.

 - A Gorilla Gym creates an indoor gymnasium, providing kids with hours of fun on an indoor swing, rings, and ladders.
 The unit attaches to a door frame like a home pull-up bar, without the need for drilling or hammering.

-Choosing the right summer toy can help a child enjoy indoor and outdoor fun in Houston.
+Choosing the right summer toy for Autism can help a child enjoy indoor and outdoor fun in Houston.
 Although playing presents unique challenges to children with special needs, the physical, mental and social benefits make summer playtime worthwhile.